cmay20/cmay20/README.md

 Software Development.
 Previously, I worked as a Sensei at CodeNinjas where I helped teach young coders about the exciting world of computer science!

-[Note: the following is slightly outdated; updates are in progress.]
+[Please Note: the following is slightly outdated; updates are in progress.]

 ## Projects
 > 🕹 [Among Us 3D](https://github.com/cmay20/Among-Us-3D) - 'Among Us' game reimagined with pseudo-3D graphics and AI.